HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-radiotherapy-modality-and-technique-intro.md

 Extension capturing modality and technique of a given radiotherapy procedure.

-Allowed combinations of modality and technique are shown here:
+Allowed combinations of modality and technique are shown here and enforced by invariants:

 | **Treatment Type** |  **Modality**           |      **Technique**       |
 | ---------------| ------------------------ | ------------------------ |